brian3t/adonis_lno/README.md

 8. Migrations and seeds

 ## Setup
+- Add .env file to determine db settings, etc..

-Use the adonis command to install the blueprint
+- Use the adonis command to install the blueprint

 ```bash
 adonis new yardstick